JoeyStanley/real/_posts/2018-12-23-prevelar-raising-survey-results.md

 I then went to the subreddit dedicated to each US state and Canadian province and territory and asked the moderators if I could post a survey.
 Almost all of them said yes.
 So with a dedicated Reddit account ([/u/dialectologist](https://www.reddit.com/user/Dialectologist/)), I went ahead and posted it on about those 60 subreddits.

 And tons of people took the survey!
 Almost 7,000!
 And from these responses I got around 567,000 individual survey questions answered.
-This was like ten times more than what I expetected.
+This was like ten times more than what I expected.
 Super cool.

 When I was processing these responses though, I wanted to find a way to turn them into numbers.
 So what I did was every time people answered *bake*, that was a 1.
 Every time they answered *deck*, that was a 0.
 And every time they answered *back* I gave them a --1.
 I then took all the responses for a person's <sc>beg</sc> words and averaged them to get their "degree of <sc>beg</sc>-raising."
 Same thing for their <sc>bag</sc> words to calculate their "degree of <sc>bag</sc>-raising."
 I also turned it the other way and calculated each word's score by averaging all the responses across all people.